nuclearsandwich/sundata-parser/README.md

 This initial version is written to process a specific set of data.
 If you wish to use this for other collections of sundata output that's great!
-I can be reached via the email address listed on [my GitHub profile](https://github.com/nuclearsandwich)
+I can be reached via the email address listed on [my GitHub profile](https://github.com/nuclearsandwich) if you have trouble.

 Getting data into your spreadsheet application as quick as
 `ruby sundata_parser.rb --outfile "sunscan data.csv" "data/site 1 2013.TXT" "data/site 2 2013.TXT"`